Social distancing in networks: A web-based interactive experiment: Online Appendix

 \subsubsection{Convergence}

-The analysis in Sections \ref{sec:analysis_aggregate} and \ref{sec:analysis_individual} focuses on the last 10 rounds of Baseline and Intervention.
-In this section, we validate this choice by showing that the majority of participants exhibit clear convergence behavior after the first 10 rounds in both parts of the experiment.
+The analysis above focuses on the last 10 rounds of Baseline and Intervention.
+Here, we validate this choice by showing that the majority of participants exhibit clear convergence behavior after the first 10 rounds in both parts of the experiment.
+We define individual convergence as follows: